justchrisdevmeow/NekoBeats-V2/PRIVACY.md

 - Not sold or shared with third parties

 ## Data Deletion
-Contact [your email] to request removal of your presets
+Contact itzchwis@gmail.com to request removal of your presets